Most of us associate testosterone with muscles, aggression, and sexual desire.

 That includes strokes, heart attacks, and even death.

-There are three points for you to consider about this study:
+Now, there are three points for you to consider about this study:

 Raising their testosterone improved the condition of men who already had cardiovascular issues.